 - (1) The OPFOR is not required when the exercise is a CPX.
 The OPFOR should be used if the exercise is part of an FTX. - (2) The OPFOR should have specific missions and be controlled whenever used. - (3) MILES can be used or the OC can assess damage to the unit. - c.
 Vehicles and Communications.
 Vehicles and communications equipment organic to the unit are used.
 When OPFOR is employed, a vehicle and radio are needed for the OC. - d.
 Maneuver Area.
-A training area of sufficient size, approximately 250 by 250 meters, is required to support the vehicles and equipment. - e.
+Depending upon the LTA, it is desirable to have a training area with minimum dimension of 1.5 kilometers by 1.5.
+A waterway (at least 25 nautical miles) and a beach (at least 500 meters) are required for providing watercraft transportation support. - e.
 Master Incident List.
 During the STX, MIL is essential to provide input to drive unit actions. - f.
 Consolidated Support Requirements.
 Table 4-15 shows the suggested support requirements for this STX.